The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Methodology

 \subsection{Katz Centrality for Static Networks}

 Katz centrality quantifies the influence of a node within a network by accounting for the total number of walks to all other nodes in the network, attenuated by path length.
 It incorporates both direct connections and indirect connections through neighbours, with longer paths contributing less to the centrality score.
 Unlike degree centrality, which considers only immediate ties, Katz centrality assigns higher scores to nodes that are not only well-connected themselves but also connected to other well-connected nodes.
 Consequently, when two nodes have the same number of direct connections, the one embedded in a more central neighbourhood will receive a higher Katz centrality score than the one connected to other poorly connected nodes (see also \parencite{akartuna2024} and \parencite{toledo2023} for use and interpretation of Katz centrality in a criminological context).
+While both Katz and eigenvector centralities account for both direct and indirect connections through walks of all length, the former assigns non-zero scores to all nodes whereas the latter is likely to assign some nodes a score of zero in the case of sparse, disconnected, or directed networks, failing to capture small but potentially relevant differences among nodes in a network \parencite{katz1953, newman2010}.
+This limitation of eigenvector centrality is more pronounced in the case of temporal network data, making Katz centrality a more appropriate choice for the present analysis and for future analyses of directed graphs.

 We use static Katz centrality first introduced in \parencite{katz1953}, so given the network $G$, we represent this as an $N\times N$ binary adjacency matrix $A$, where $A_{ij}=1$ if there exists an edge between nodes $i$ and $j$ and $0$ otherwise, and $N$ is the total number of nodes in the network.
 Taking successive powers of the adjacency matrix $A^m$ describes paths of length $m$ between any pair of nodes.
 The element $A_{ij}^m$, where $m > 0$, thus represents the number of paths of length $m$ between nodes $i$ and $j$.
 We now define $Q$ as the Katz centrality matrix, which considers the sum of all paths of all lengths that can be traversed on the network, given as the sum of the matrices $A^m$ for all $m\geq0$.
 Each matrix is also weighted by a factor of $\alpha$, where $\alpha<1$ represents the diminishing importance of successively longer paths.
 Hence, we express $Q$ as: